web

 Additional rate (expensive car supplement) – for new electric vehicles with a list price exceeding £40,000, you will now need to pay the expensive car supplement from the second tax payment onwards.
 This applies to vehicles registered on or after 1 April 2025.

-Above information supplied by DVLA/.gov
+Above information supplied by DVLA/.gov.

 ATPLogo